 A bar shampoo is the obvious, logical, easy choice to try – and no, it is not just like using soap, it’s a different recipe apparently, resulting in a pH (acidity) nearer to what hair is.

 Another option is using soapnuts to make some at home.
 If you happen to have soapnuts anyway, because they are great for washing clothes, then that might be a worthwhile experiment.
 I’ve had a go…

 Cider vinegar rinse

 For these experiments, you may find a cider vinegar rinse useful, especially in hard water areas.
 It helps remove any soap residues more thoroughly, and also smooths the hair cuticle so it detangles the hair and you may not need ordinary conditioner at all.
 In the UK, Sainsbury’s sells their own brand cider vinegar in a glass bottle, and Tesco sells Aspall’s in glass.
 Add 2-4 Tbs to 1 cup/8oz/225g water.
 I keep mine in a used plastic white vinegar bottle with a vinegar-shaker kind of hole in it, for ease of use and safety in the shower.

 - It is useful to know if you are in a hard water area (which comes from under the ground where there is limestone), or soft water (rain water reservoirs).
-If your kettle NEVER furs up, it’s probably soft water which is so much nicer for your hair) which works with more kinds of shampoo bar.
+If your kettle NEVER furs up, it’s probably soft water (so much nicer for your hair) which works with more kinds of shampoo bar.

 - Also know your own hair type, this article explains the differences.
 Some need more moisturising and some wilt with the least bit of oil.
 My hair is particularly lank when it isn’t happy.